When the Medicine You Trusted Leads to a Fatal Outcome

 Examples of drug-related deaths in Georgia have included opioid overdoses, heart failure linked to certain blood pressure or diabetes medications, and cancer tied to recalled drugs like Zantac.
 Families left behind often feel powerless but the law gives them a voice.

-Who Can Be Held Liable in a Drug Death Case?
+Who Can Be Held Liable in a Drug Death Case in Georgia?

 Drug-related deaths rarely have a single cause.
 Liability can extend across multiple parties, including: